RICHARD D. SCHNEIDER, CAPT, USMC

 He was born in Haiti in 1927.
 He graduated from Boyden Preparatory School in San Diego, California, in 1945.
 He attended the United States Navel Academy, graduating in the Class of 1949 with a degree in Mechanical Engineering.
 He was then commissioned a 2nd Lieutenant in the United States Marine Corps.

 He graduated first in his class at Marine Corps Officers Basic School.
 Assigned to the 1st Marine Division, he participated in the 1950 amphibious invasion of Inchon during the Korea War.
 He was awarded the Purple Heart after being badly wounded during the battle to recapture Seoul, Korea.
-His only brother, Richard Dana Schneider, a Marine pilot, was killed during the Korean War.

 Robert Searle '48 is on the same page of the 1948-B Lucky Bag, which was organized by state.